Updated on February, 12, 2020.

-This specific change to the California boating laws stemmed from Senate Bill 941, which was signed into law by Governor Jerry Brown on September 18, 2014.
-Senate Bill 941 effectively mandated boater safety education for anyone who intends to operate a motor-powered vessel on California waterways.
+The latest change to California boating laws stemmed from Senate Bill 941, which was signed into law by Governor Jerry Brown on September 18, 2014.
+Senate Bill 941 effectively mandates boater safety education for anyone who intends to operate a motor-powered vessel on California waterways.
 On January 1, 2018, the legislation took effect for boaters under 20 years old and new law requirements will gradually expand to apply to all boaters by 2025.

 Why did the law change?

 In 2015, California reported 369 accidents and 48 deaths from boating accidents.
 A vast majority of the accidents involved boaters who hadn’t completed a boater safety education course.
 U. S. Coast Guard accident data concluded states with some form of boating safety education had fewer accidents and fatalities than states without any boater education.
 This fact prompted the development of a safer solution.

 Senate Bill 941 was created with the intent of promoting boat safety on California waterways.
 Boaters would be required to complete boater safety training and pass a written test before they can be issued the California Boater Card.
 The state of California believed increasing the number of boaters taking approved safety courses would benefit all recreational boaters and drastically reduce accidents on the water.
 Educated boaters are safer boaters.

 The California Boater Card requirement will be implemented in eight phases.
 At the beginning of each year another segment of the population will be required to complete the education process.
 This phase-in process will continue through 2025 when anyone operating a vessel, regardless of age, will successfully complete the education process.
 Phase 1 began on January 1, 2018, and covered boat operators 20 years old and younger.
 Phase 2 began on January 1, 2019 and covers operators 25 years and younger.
 The following rollout schedule is provided by CaliforniaBoaterCard.com and encompasses the remaining phases: